Other Ingredients: Microcrystalline cellulose, gelatin, vegetable magnesium stearate and silicon dioxide.

 Dong Quai has been used in natural remedies for centuries and its active compounds work to stimulate blood flow and muscle relaxation.
 These properties may enable it to ease occasional night sweats and hot flashes.4

-A blend of additional herbs and natural compounds, including wild Mexican yam, false unicorn, sage extract, and licorice team up to help ease various menopause-related discomforts and maintain a healthy balance.
+A blend of additional herbs and natural compounds, including wild Mexican yam, sage extract, and licorice team up to help ease various menopause-related discomforts and maintain a healthy balance.

 - Lieberman S. 1998.
 "A review of the effectiveness of Cimicifuga racemosa (black cohosh) for the symptoms of menopause."
 Womens Health.
 1998 Jun;7(5):525-9.